MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRMVMSqlServerExtension.md

 ```

 This command gets a virtual machine named VirtualMachine08 on Service03, and then passes it to the current cmdlet.
-The command uninstalls a ssNoVersion virtual machine extension on that virtual machine.
+The command uninstalls a SQL Server virtual machine extension on that virtual machine.

 ## PARAMETERS

 ### -Version
-Specifies the version of the ssNoVersion extension.
+Specifies the version of the SQL Server extension.

 ```yaml
 Type: String